syedarida06/syedarida06/README.md

 ## 🚀 About Me

-Hi, I'm **Syeda Haniya Rida**, an Electronics & Communication Engineering student from India with a strong interest in software development.
+Hi, I'm **Syeda Haniya Rida**, an Electronics & Communication Engineering student with a strong interest in software and technology.

 🎓 Currently pursuing **B.Tech in Electronics & Communication Engineering**